-At the 2016 AGM, Sanaz Fotouhi was given the role of the new General Manager.
-The following members were elected to manage the affairs of APWT Inc until the next AGM in Indonesia in October 2017.
-The Management Committee meets (via Skype) once every three months.
-The GM is held responsible by the Management Committee.
+At the 2016 AGM, Sanaz Fotouhi was given the role of APWT's Director.
+In 2017, the following members were elected to assist to manage the affairs of APWT Inc until the next AGM in Australia in 2018.
+The Management Committee meets (via Skype) once every three months and the Advisory Board is called upon when needed for their expertise.

 Sanaz Fotouhi holds a PhD in English literature from the University of New South Wales.
 As an Iranian-Australian and someone who has lived and travelled extensively Sanaz is interested in narrative and stories that emerge from the diasporic experience.
 Her first book The Literature of the Iranian Diaspora: Meaning and Identity since the Islamic Revolution was published in March 2015 (I.B.
 Tauris).
 Her stories and creative fiction are also reflective of her multicultural background.
-Her work has appeared in anthologies in Australia and Hong Kong. as well as in the Guardian UK and the Jakarta Post.
-She has also published in The Southerly, and Griffith Review.
+Her work has appeared in anthologies in Australia and Hong Kong, including in The Southerly, The Griffith Review, as well as in the Guardian UK and the Jakarta Post.
 Sanaz is one of the founding members of the Persian Film Festival in Australia as well as the co-producer of the multi-award winning documentary film, Love Marriage in Kabul.

 Jane founded APWT (originally called the Asia-Pacific New Writing Partnership).
 She holds an MA in Creative Writing from the University of East Anglia (UK) as well as an MFA in Fiction from the Vermont College of Fine Arts, USA.
 Her short fiction has been broadcast on the BBC World Service and published in literary magazines in Asia, Australia and the UK.
 She was the winner in 2010 of the international Fish Publishing Short Story Prize and co-edited 'New Asia Now', Issue 49 Griffith Review (2015).